 Core Faculty Member at the School of Public Policy

-Cameran Ashraf is a human rights activist, social entrepreneur, and geographer.
+Cameran Ashraf is an assistant professor of new media and global communications, human rights activist, and social entrepreneur.
 His research is focused on the current and historical relationship between space, technology, and the state as well as the broader psycho-political and psycho-social impacts of technology.

 Éva Bognár is Senior Program Officer and Researcher at CMDS. Éva has been with the Center since 2006.
-As Project research officer of the three-year European collaborative research project "Civicweb - Young people, the Internet and Civic Participation", funded by the European Commission's 6th Framework Programme, Éva ran the project with research assistant Judit Szakács between 2006 and 2009.
-She has been managing projects and events (public lectures, workshops, conferences and the annual summer school) for the Center.
+She has been managing projects (including EU-funded projects on Violent Online Political Extremism, Media Pluralism, Press and Media Freedom, and projects funded by the Open Society Foundations on Hungarian Media Laws in Europe, and Hungarian Media Ownership) and events (public lectures, workshops, conferences and the annual summer school) for the Center.
 Recently she has been studying Hungarian minorities and their use of online space; and media representation of migration.
 Her background is in sociology.

 Director of the Civil Society and Technology Project

 Sejal Parmar is Assistant Professor of Law at the Department of Legal Studies and a core faculty member of the Center on Media, Data and Society at the School of Public Policy at CEU.
-She is currently on leave from CEU while serving as Senior Adviser to the OSCE Representative on Freedom of the Media.
 Her main field of expertise and research is international and European human rights law, particularly on freedom of expression.

 Joost van Beek has been a researcher at CMDS since September 2009.
 Previously, he worked at the EU Monitoring and Advocacy Program (EUMAP) of the Open Society Institute, and Mira Media, a Dutch NGO that promotes the representation of minorities in the media.Currently, Joost is a researcher for the project "CAPTCHA – Creative Approaches to Living Cultural Archives".
 He was also co-author of the Hungary country report for the Internet Freedom Report 2014, which was published in March 2015 by Transitions (TOL) and PASOS (Policy Association for an Open Society).